Some Remarks on Kim-dividing in NATP Theories: Some remarks on N- -DCTP

 \subsection{Acknowledgement}

-The authors would like to thank Nicholas Ramsey for his helpful comments on Kim-dividing in NSOP$_1$ theories.
-We are also grateful to Artem Chernikov for letting us know the counterexample in the introduction.
-And we thank Scott Mutchnik for discussing $k$-DCTP$_2$.
+We thank Nicholas Ramsey for his helpful comments on Kim-dividing in NSOP$_1$ theories, and Artem Chernikov for letting us know the counterexample in the introduction.
+We are grateful to Scott Mutchnik for discussing DCTP$_2$ and Bonghun Lee for discussing the subject of this paper in a seminar.
+We would also like to thank the anonymous referee for the valuable comments and suggestions.

+The authors were supported by NRF of Korea grants 2021R1A2C1009639.
+The first author is supported by a KIAS individual grant, project no. 6G091801.
+The second author is supported by the 2023, 2024 Yonsei University post-doc. researcher supporting program, project no. 2023-12-0159, 2024-12-0214, and the G-LAMP Program of the NRF of Korea grant funded by the Ministry of Education(No. RS-2024-00441954).